 Lokrum Island

-Game of Thrones fans will recognise it as the city of Qarth and both the botanical garden and old monastery appear on screen.
-You can also find a replica Iron Throne to sit on in the visitor centre!
+Fans will recognise it as the city of Qarth from Game of Thrones.
+Both the botanical garden and old monastery appear on screen.
+You can even find a replica Iron Throne to sit on in the visitor centre.

 We explored the old monastery and picnicked at the saltwater Mrtvo More or Dead Sea lake.
-It’s fairly busy and fairly touristy, but the lake is a must see!
-The water is clear and warm and although there isn’t any sand there are rocks to sunbathe on.
+It’s fairly busy and touristy, but the lake is a must see!
+The water is clear and warm and there are rocks to sunbathe on.

 The lake feels quite secret with an overhanging cliff to one side and lush vegetation all around.
-Get your cameras out for this and watch out for some cheeky peacocks in the trees.
+Look out for the cheeky peacocks in the trees!

-After lunch, we went to The Rocks, a huge array of flat rocks looking out towards the Adriatic.
+After lunch, we went to The Rocks, that look out towards the Adriatic.
 It’s a brilliant spot to catch the rays, and a bit less touristy than the lake.
 However, there is no shade, so careful of the sun.
 We did a spot of cliff jumping here too – it’s a lot higher than it looks when you get up there!

 Visit Lopud island

 Nick says: Lopud is the second of the Elaphiti Islands near Dubrovnik and is famous for its beach.
-We caught a ferry from Dubrovnik ferry port for the hour long journey.
 Lopud itself is a beautiful little island.
 The promenade has restaurants, ice cream booths and small shops but we wanted to visit Sunj beach which is about half an hour’s walk away.
-Since Lopud is car-free the only other transport options we found were rickety bikes or electric buggies with drivers.
-We took the bikes, and although quite fun, we recommend you get the golf buggy.
+Since Lopud is car-free the only other transport options we found were rickety bikes or golf cart taxis.
+We took the bikes, and although quite fun, we recommend you get the golf buggies.
 There are hills in Lopud, something we hadn’t bargained for!

 Sunj is one of the few sandy beaches in the Dalmatian region of Croatia, and it’s beautiful.
 It’s a long shallow sweep of sand and there were at most 150 people on the beach when we were there.
 Two sunloungers and an umbrella were quite pricey, but we stayed for hours enjoying the beautiful views and pristine sea.